Clarion–Clipperton zone: Environmental concerns

-Massachusetts Institute of Technology and TU Delft use their ISA observer status to investigate the potential impact of collecting these minerals and compare it to the environmental and human impact of terrestrial mining.
+Researchers associated with International Seabed Authority observers, including those at the Massachusetts Institute of Technology and TU Delft, have examined potential environmental impacts of nodule collection and compared it to the environmental and human impact of terrestrial mining.
 In April 2021, scientists from JPI oceans project carried out in depth studies into mining technology and its possible effect on the seabed.